signalstickers/signalstickers/README.md

 > **Note:** if your sticker pack is NSFW, add the key:value `"nsfw": true` to your JSON object.

-> **Note:** `tags` and `source` are not currently implemented, but if you remember where you got the sticker pack, and want to add keywords, feel free!
+> **Note:** `source` is not currently implemented, but if you remember where you got the sticker pack, feel free to fill this field!

 ### Contribution guidelines